 Jase's academic background is in Conservation Biology, but he's been developing since 1997.
 Jase lives in Bolton with his wife, son Finn, and fluffy dog.

-Miles Kurland, Lead Web Developer Prior to DFA, Miles ran a one-man web design and development shop building online tools and websites for progressive organizations and candidates including the Courage Campaign, the California Labor Federation, and the Daily Kos.
+Miles Kurland, Web Development Director Prior to DFA, Miles ran a one-man web design and development shop building online tools and websites for progressive organizations and candidates including the Courage Campaign, the California Labor Federation, and the Daily Kos.

 With a degree in Fine Art, Miles developed one of the first paint systems for a PC, Time Arts Lumena.
 He went on to become Senior Software Architect at Macromedia for the multimedia authoring system, Director.
 His earliest gig was as the first programmer for the platform that became America On-Line.